Lyndon Shelton arrives at Tuff Sound Recording Studio, a quiet teen with a bright-eyed exuberance.

 “He’s combining dreamy and aggressive sounds, which is really cool,” Herman says.

 Asked what interests him most about the class, Shelton replies “everything” without hesitation.

 “I want to own my own studio someday,” he says.
 “This is helping me to connect with other music people in Pittsburgh.
 It’s also helping with my physics class.”

 To qualify for the program, TSAP students are nominated by one of several partner organizations like 1Hood and Arts Greenhouse.
 Participants are selected through an interview process and must possess a strong portfolio of work samples.

 Many of the students have been recording with their own bands or doing solo work prior to engaging in the technical side of the business, says Pearl.

-Six apprentices attend classes for two to three hours once a week plus lab time over a four-month period.
+Six apprentices attend classes for two to three hours once a week using varieties of software for music producers, plus lab time over a four-month period.
 Apprentices begin by learning the basics of audio engineering and production.
 They are required to build a portfolio and collaborate with outside artists.